Basava: Icons and symbols

 Basava advocated the wearing of Ishtalinga, a necklace with pendant that contains a small Shiva linga.
 He was driven by his realization; in one of his Vachanas he says Arive Guru, which means one's own awareness is his/her teacher.
 Many contemporary Vachanakaras (people who have scripted Vachanas) have described him as Swayankrita Sahaja, which means "self-made".

+Relations with Jains

+Some historians have discussed tensions between Jain communities and emerging Śaiva, Vīraśaiva and Lingayat traditions in medieval Karnataka.
+Shantinath Dibbad, in a chapter on the destruction of Jaina basadis, discusses the large scale damage and reuse of Jain temples in the region during periods of religious and political change.

+Later scholarship on medieval Karnataka has noted that a number of Jain temples were taken over and reused by Vīraśaiva groups, while also treating these developments within the wider context of changing royal patronage, sectarian competition and regional political shifts.